ut-issl/s2e-documents/Specifications/Disturbance/Spec_Disturbance.md

-# Specification of Geo Potential Calculation
+# Specification of Disturbance class

 ## 1. Overview